World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 Unusual heavy rainfall result in a natural disaster called a flood.

-Potable water and food supply get affected causing a number of deaths, diseases, and destruction.
+Potable water and food supply get affected causing several deaths, diseases, and destruction.

 World Water Day-Water Conservation:

-Since there is a very small proportion of the water available on the earth for the use of a living organism.
-There is a high need for water conservation.
+Since there is a tiny proportion of the water available on the earth for the use of a living organism.
+There is an acute need for water conservation.

 The water can be conserved in the following ways.